-Rare genetic faults identified in families with bowel cancerDecember 24th, 2012 in Cancer /
+Rare genetic faults identified in families with bowel cancerDecember 24, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—Rare DNA faults in two genes have been strongly linked to bowel cancer by Oxford University researchers, who sequenced the genomes of people from families with a strong history of developing the disease.